-American College Counseling Association Research Funding Application 2016/2017
+American College Counseling Association

-The Grants are:
+The Three Grants are:

+The competition is open to professional and student members of the American College Counseling Association (ACCA).
+Licensed practitioners, as well as students, are encouraged to apply.
 Individuals may submit, or be a part of a submission team, for only one proposal.
 Multiple submissions by any researcher, individually or as a part of a research team, will not be accepted.

 TOPICS OF INTEREST TO ACCA

-Topics Likely to be Chosen
+1. Topics Likely to be Chosen

 · Topics related to the serving diverse or underserved populations on college campuses

 · Topics related to the practice of counseling on community colleges, traditional college campuses, or other higher education institutions

 · Topics related to violence, threat assessment, suicide prevention and treatment

-Topics Unlikely to be Chosen
+2. Topics Unlikely to be Chosen

 · Very focused academic or statistical studies that have little practical application for college counseling

 · Studies simply replicating existing research or past studies

-Supporting Letter: Student(s) submitting a proposal must include a supporting letter from a faculty sponsor.
+2. Supporting Letter: Student(s) submitting a proposal must include a supporting letter from a faculty sponsor.

-Research Proposal: Please keep under 5 pages, not including Application Form and bibliography
+3. Research Proposal: Please keep under 5 pages, not including Application Form and bibliography

 A. Statement of Need: Summary of relevant data or other evidence supporting need for the study.